 With your brand personality in mind, you’ll be ready to enter the wild world of fonts and typography.

-2. Understand the personality traits of each font category
+2. Understand the personality traits and meaning of different font category

 If you’re not a typography nerd, you might not be familiar with the idea of font categories.
 But they can be a good place to start your search for the perfect brand fonts.